LaMitaOne/Flowmotion/README.md

  <img width="2560" height="1440" alt="Unbenannt" src="https://github.com/user-attachments/assets/a1930022-e8a9-4bb5-9eb9-ba1dbd2108e0" />
 That was around 830 pictures...2560x1440 screen resolution...no problem...
 7% cpu usage(ryzen 7 5800x)...
 Not bad for "old delphi" and only canvas and a thread :D
+Now around 1500 still ok since caching of sized imgs...

 Not finished completely yet, but already in use in **MEDIA Revolution X** (freeware):